 From the above two quotes, you should keep in mind that people are least interested in what you intend to sell.
 They don’t want to know how cutting edge your technology is.
 They don’t want to know if you are using the state-the-art machines in your labs to produce your products.
 All you have to answer is, “Will I be getting anything out of it?”
 Only if you can make your users believe that the product could solve a problem that has been bothering them for a long time, you could expect your sales to skyrocket.

 “There are two motives to action: self-interest and fear.”
+Napoleon Bonaparte

 That’s why it’s important to read history folks.
 They help us big time with copywriting lessons.
-The great military leader and French statesman, Napoleon Bonaparte, tells us how people will decide after seeing a Facebook advert.
+The great military leader and French statesman, Napoleon Bonaparte, tells us how people will decide after seeing a Facebook advertising campaign.
 Remember how beauty creams shout “Anti-ageing” and “Forever Young” throughout their ads?
 Or how dietary supplements that promise to give you that extra inch, with your height, first address the “Humiliation” that small people suffer from the hands at the hands’ of tall people?
 That’s called making your audience emotional, or afraid.
 Afraid of getting old, or looking smaller than other people.

 No matter what you sell or provide service about, touch people where it pains the most, followed by your solution to it.